Meghan Turner

 Meghan Turner (born August 7, 1994) is an American ice hockey executive and former player.
 She has served as general manager for Seattle Torrent of the Professional Women's Hockey League (PWHL) since May 2025.

 Turner previously served as assistant general manager for the Boston Fleet.
 During her career as a player, she was a forward for Quinnipiac University women's hockey from 2013 to 2017, a forward for the Worcester Blades in the Canadian Women's Hockey League and the PWHLPA.

 Early life and education

 Turner was born in Bedford, New Hampshire.
 Turner attended Phillips Exeter Academy in Exeter, New Hampshire, where she played ice hockey, lacrosse, and cross country.
 She was the team captain in the 2012-13 season, and finished her three-year career at Exeter with 102 points.

 Following high school, Turner attended Quinnipiac University and graduated magna cum laude with a bachelor's degree in International Business in 2016.
-She also graduated with a Master's of Business Administration in 2017.
+Following high school, Turner attended Quinnipiac University and graduated magna cum laude with a bachelor's degree in International Business in 2016.
+She studied towards and graduated with a Master's of Business Administration in 2017.
+Following graduation, Turner worked at PricewaterhouseCoopers in Boston in the advisory practice.